 - Nothing but the Divine: When Bhakti becomes non-transactional, a singular desire remains.
 We wish to become one with our Divine.
 We may crave a vision or presence of the Divine.
 That is a trap as well!
 As incredible it may be, a desire is still a desire.
 So, we must remind ourselves that we pray because we love the Divine.
 There is nothing else to it.

 - Everything is Divine: We move to this step when our love for the Divine becomes unconditional.
 In this, we extend our unconditional love to this world.
 We try to make compassion our only response in every situation.
 Quoting the Buddha again, “The way a mother loves her only child, we must love all beings.”
 Through reinforcement, we train the mind to view others’ negativities differently.
 Those are merely impurities wrapping a Divine person.

 If you practice Bhakti Yoga to its end, you will experience the teachings of Advaita philosophy.
 That is, all that exists in this universe is the Divine!
 Everything else is an illusion or play of the Divine.
 Still, you function in this world with humility and flow in the direction that Nature takes you.

 Also, negative emotions feel like drops of dew that vaporize within short durations.
-You become compassionate yet detached.
+You become compassionate yet non-attached.
 Further, you will perform all your activities in a Divine sentiment.
 It is subjective, but the Divine within you may even manifest for you.
-Even so, you will walk around in this world with self-esteem and confidence.
+Even so, you will walk around this world with self-esteem and confidence.

 Above all, through Bhakti Yoga, you will experience the same state as in meditation.
 That is the coveted state of awakening.
 As Swami Vivekananda said, “Bhakti is the easiest and the most natural way to reach the great divine end in view.”